aws-amplify/amplify-backend/packages/backend-notifications/README.md

 Guests register through the IAM/SigV4 `POST /identify-user-guest` route using unauthenticated Cognito Identity Pool credentials, creating an `AmplifyGuestProfile` (keyed by the Identity Pool `identityId`) plus their device.
-When the user later signs in and calls the authenticated `POST /identify-user` route with their prior guest `identityId`, the guest profile — and its devices — is folded into the authenticated profile via a Customer Profiles `MergeProfiles`, so a pre-login device keeps its registration through sign-in.
+Guest and authenticated profiles are kept **separate** — there is no Customer Profiles `MergeProfiles`.
+When the user later signs in and re-registers the same device on the authenticated `POST /identify-user` route, that device is re-homed onto the authenticated profile by a token-matched `DeleteProfileObject` eviction, so a physical device ends up on exactly one profile.
+The guest profile is not merged; it is reaped automatically by its shorter TTL (`guestExpirationDays`).

 The construct exposes the guest route's `execute-api:Invoke` ARN as `guestRouteInvokeArn` (and as a stack output) so the app can grant it to the